danfuzz/samizdat/doc/language-guide/03-functions.md

 class NameOfClass
         access: ACCESS,
         new: NEW {
-    fn methodName(arg) {
+    fn instanceMethodName(arg) {
         ...
     };
+    class fn classMethodName(arg) {
         ...
     };
+    ...
+};
 ```

-Within a `class` definition, methods are defined using a syntax identical to
+Within a `class` definition, instance methods are defined using a syntax
-the regular function statement syntax (as described above).
-The one notable
+identical to the regular function statement syntax (as described above),
+and class methods are the same except prefixed with `class`.
+In both cases,
-difference is that the variable `this` is bound in the body of the method.
+the variable `this` is bound in the body of the method to the instance or
+class that the method was called on.

 The `access...` and `new...` lines are used to define the (effectively
 private) methods used to access instance state and construct an instance